 Learn how to care for most varieties of Peperomia!

-Medium light.
-Tolerates low light.
+Thrives in medium to bright indirect light, but can tolerate low light.
 Not suited for intense, direct sun.

 Will tolerate dry air but prefers high humidity.
-Mist leaves occasionally during spring and summer.

 Average home temperature of 65°F-75°F. If you’re comfortable, the Peperomia is comfortable.